Information-theoretic interpretation of quantum formalism: Discussion

-\emph{Beyond physics}, this approach is likely to be powerful in all area of reasoning.
-The first application concerns Bayesian computation.
-It provides an explanation for the speedup of quantum computing on the conventional calculation based on the \enquote{Born method} and the unique ability of real numbers to perform optimization, leading to the conclusion that \textsf{P}=\textsf{NP}~\cite{mf3}.
-Therefore, the results obtained with quantum computers, e.g. for integer factoring~\cite{shor}, can also be achieved by perfectly classical computers~\cite{mf4}.
+The first application concerns Data Science.
+It provides an explanation of the speedup of both Bayesian computation and quantum computing.
+This explains especially the efficiency of neural networks which are implicit Bayesian calculations.
+This efficiency ultimately rests on the unique ability of real numbers to perform optimization unlike discrete implementations.
+Therefore, the results obtained with quantum computers, e.g. for integer factoring~\cite{shor}, can also be achieved by perfectly classical computers~\cite{mf4}, potentially implemented as artificial neuron networks.

+Beyond, this suggests that the Church-Turing principle may not be the end of the history and that Bayesian inference could be a more powerful tool than the Turing machine to conceive universal computation as previously suggested, but only for quantum computation, by D. Deutsch \cite{deutsch}.

+Bayesian inferences could even have spin-off in \emph{pure mathematics} because the means of deducing mathematics from logic could include Bayesian inference and not only deduction.
+Leopold Kronecker is famous for having declared that \enquote{God made the integers, all else is the work of man.}~\cite{gray} One step further, one could assert that \enquote{God made logical rules, all else is the work of man.} At last, more punctually, quantum information could explain the hitherto unknown link~\cite{bouleau} between the theory of potential and probability~\cite{meyer}.

-More unexpected for quantum physicists, though suspected by David Bohm and Basil Hiley~\cite{hiley}, soft sciences already benefit from this approach.
+More unexpected for quantum physicists, though suspected by David Bohm and Basil Hiley~\cite{hiley}, other sciences including \emph{soft sciences} already benefit from this approach.
 Applications have been described, e.g., in cognition and decision making~\cite{aerts, busemeyer, bruza}, psychology~\cite{dzhafarov,dzhafarov1}, social science~\cite{haven} or grammatical language~\cite{clark}.

-Finally, many other areas could be involved in order to deal with subtle entanglements, specifically in computational chemistry, bioinformatics, phylogenetics, machine translation, artificial intelligence, data mining, or even economics, based on the principle that \enquote{money is memory}~\cite{naranaya}.
+Beyond cognition, other emblematic examples could be found in biology, e.g. in both the immune system and immunotherapy and even in evolution theory.